SODEFA-GmbH-Co-KG/gitenvs/README.md

   - `development` is the default stage that is used if you do not specify any stage
 - Create new public / private keys for every stage you defined by running `npx ts-node createEnvFiles.ts createKeys` (or how you called your file)
   - Copy the object with `publicKey` & `encryptedPrivateKey` and paste them into the `keys` object in your `createEnvFiles.ts` file
   - !WARNING!
 Do not copy & paste the passphrase into `createEnvFiles.ts`.
 It is a secret!
-Save it into your password manager for now.
+Save it into your password manager.
 - For every .env file you want to create, create an entry in the `file` object.
   - Use those files in your `envFile` array while defining your environment variables
 - Add the following command to your `package.json`: